Estrogen-Rocks/estrogen-rocks.github.io/fem.md

   ### Surgery: A guide for MTFs
   A very informative PDF on SRS and the experiences surrounding the process.

-  Taken verbatim from their introduction:
+The following is taken verbatim from their introduction.

 This booklet aims to:
 - describe options for MTF SRS